 – Helping to make the right decision as early in the process as possible

-– Provide for consistent decision-making nationally and at all steps
+– Providing for consistent decision-making nationally and at all steps

-– Enhance the quality and availability of medical and vocational expertise that the SSA employees need to help make accurate and timely decisions.
+– Enhancing the quality and availability of medical and vocational expertise that the SSA employees need to help make accurate and timely decisions.

 In most states there are four levels — Reconsideration, Hearing, Appeal and Federal court review.
 In other states where the Disability Service Improvement program has already begun, there are three levels: